vinaydhegde/testdriven-site/_posts/2017-06-05-01-part2-flask-deployment.markdown

 share: true
 ---

-Let's update the `users-service` container, locally and in production, and then test it with the local version of the React app running outside the container....
+Let's update the `users-service` container, locally and in production, and then test it with the local version of the React app running outside the container...

 ---